erwanchedaleux/westinnova/README.md

     replace `socle` by the name of your new theme
     * In `/public/theme/westinnova/system/config.js` file, change the theme namespace, replace `socle` by the name of your new theme
+    * For the test of sending emails, please follow this link : `https://github.com/bolt/boltforms/blob/master/doc/email.md`

 Instances